Codex CLI for Contract Testing: PactFlow MCP Integration, Consumer-Driven Test Generation, and CI Verification Pipelines

 This installs three skill files into .codex/skills/:

-• Drift — OpenAPI conformance testing and test case authoring
+• Drift, for OpenAPI conformance testing and test case authoring (PactFlow Cloud only)

-• OpenAPI Parser — Handles complex schema constructs (anyOf/oneOf/allOf, discriminators, polymorphic $ref chains)
+• OpenAPI Parser, which handles complex schema constructs such as anyOf/oneOf/allOf, discriminators, and polymorphic $ref chains

-• PactFlow — Full lifecycle management: test generation, contract publishing, provider verification, deployment tracking
+• PactFlow, covering full lifecycle management: test generation, contract publishing, provider verification, and deployment tracking

 Define your contract testing conventions in AGENTS.md so the agent follows team practices consistently: